LBHackney-IT/lbh-microfrontend/packages/cli/readme.md

     - upgrade

 	Examples
-	  $ mtfh-cli new lbh-microfrontend-project
+	  $ mfe-cli new lbh-microfrontend-project
       - Starts the scaffolding in a new folder in cwd called lbh-microfrontend-project
-    $ mtfh-cli run
+    $ mfe-cli run
       - Starts only the required apps
-    $ mtfh-cli run search tenure
+    $ mfe-cli run search tenure
       - Starts the required apps, plus lbh-microfrontend-search and lbh-microfrontend-tenure
-    $ mtfh-cli run mtfh
+    $ mfe-cli run mfe
-      - Starts the required apps, plus all apps prefixed with mtfh (most if not all)
+      - Starts the required apps, plus all apps prefixed with mfe (most if not all)
 ```

 ## Requirements